bazzscript/bazzscript/README.md

 - 👋 Hi, I’m Bezaleel Nwabia
-- 👀 I’m interested in CyberSecurity & General Software Development
+- 👀 Interested in the Field of CyberSecurity & General Software Development
 - 🌱 Eloquent in Python, currently learning to master Nodejs, then React.
 - 💞️ I’m looking to collaborate on General Software Development Projects(with either of Nodejs or Django), Android/iOS App Development(With ReactNative) and CyberSecurity Projects(with Python)
-- 📫 Lets Connect on Twitter = https://twitter.com/emex_bazz
+- 📫 All code and no bants makes Bazz sad, Lets Connect on Twitter = https://twitter.com/emex_bazz

 <!---
 emexbazz/emexbazz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.